CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![Resource groups is highlighted in the Azure services list.](media/1.208.png "Azure services")

-1. Review the values and click on **Deploy** button to start the project deployment.
+1. Review the values and click on the **Deploy** button to start the project deployment.

    ![Resource groups is highlighted in the Azure services list.](media/1.213.png "Azure services")